KinsonDigital/VelaptorDocs/docs/api/Velaptor.Factories.HardwareFactory.md

 ### GetDisplays()

-Gets all of the displays in the system.
+Gets all the displays in the system.

 ```csharp
 public static System.Collections.Immutable.ImmutableArray<Velaptor.Hardware.SystemDisplay> GetDisplays();